gfrancomontero/gfrancomontero/README.md

 Hola!
 It's Gonzalo Franco 👋

-Experienced software engineer and founder of OpenBroker, with a focus on JavaScript Frameworks / Ruby back-end developments.
+Experienced software engineer and founder of a few startups, with a focus on JavaScript Frameworks / Ruby back-end developments.
 With over 6 years of experience, I've crafted my skills in writing high-quality, scalable, and performant code.
 Passionate about best practices, technical writing, and clear documentation, always paying close attention to detail and accuracy.

 ## About Me